-The 60th anniversary of the founding of ATD Fourth World, the 100th anniversary of the birth of its founder Joseph Wresinski, and the 30th World Day for Overcoming Poverty: 2017 marks a historic occasion in the world and in Central Africa.
-M. Kiser Maidou, an ATD Fourth World Street Library coordinator in Central African Republic, tells us about the day of the launch of the #StopPoverty campaign in Bangui, on the February 11, 2017:
+The 60th anniversary of the beginning of ATD Fourth World, the 100th anniversary of the birth of its founder Joseph Wresinski, and the 30th World Day for Overcoming Poverty: 2017 marks an historic occasion in the world and in Central Africa.
+M. Kiser Maidou, an ATD Fourth World Street Library coordinator in Central African Republic, describes the launch of the #StopPoverty campaign in Bangui, on the February 11:

 The University of Bangui welcomed the members of ATD Fourth World, professors and students alike gathered around a table for a public debate.
 Some of the participants were just getting acquainted with ATD Fourth World, its actions, and the realities of life for the most excluded people in Central Africa.

 With the theme of “Joseph Wresinski: A Philosophy that Works,” the participants contributed to the debate from their own point of view: Dr. Maurice Guimendego, historian; Fr.
 Médard Sane sj, theologian; Mr. Timoléon Kokongo, legal expert; and Mr. Eugen Brand, permanent Volunteer Corps member and former Director General of ATD Fourth World International.
 During the debate, students, teachers and ATD Fourth World activists including Gisèle Lamassi and Mr. Parfait Nguinindji also spoke.
 Finally, everyone had the chance to sign the campaign call to action and add their message.
 A group photo concluded the event.